scaffolding_.jpg

 If you or your loved one has been injured in a scaffolding accident, an experienced scaffolding accident attorney can help.
 We can help you hold the negligent parties accountable for the injuries and damages you suffered.
 The right representation can ensure you receive the damage awards that allow for the best treatment for your injuries.
 This can help give you the best chance of making a 100% recovery.

-The attorneys at Kennedy, Johnson, Schwab, & Roberge, L.L.C. are passionate, empathetic, and serious about holding negligent parties liable for their damages.
+The attorneys at Kennedy, Johnson, Schwab, & Roberge, P.C. are passionate, empathetic, and serious about holding negligent parties liable for their damages.
 We can answer your questions and evaluate your potential legal claim honestly.

 Contact us today to arrange a free consultation.